IBSim/VirtualLab/docs/source/structure.rst

 RunFiles
 ********

-This directory contain the driver files to launch virtual experiments, referred to as a `RunFile <runsim/runfile.html>`_.
+This directory contains the driver files to launch virtual experiments, referred to as a `RunFile <runsim/runfile.html>`_.

 This directory contains a number of templates which the user may customise for their own applications, including ones specifically for each of the tutorials in :file:`RunFiles/Tutorials`.
-A detailed template file :file:`Run.py` is also included in the top level directory of **VirtualLab** i.e. the installation location.
+A detailed template file :file:`Run.py` is also included in the top-level directory of **VirtualLab** i.e. the installation location.

 docs
 ****